-Given that Summer Hill and Lewisham are the only centres which record an impact greater than 'insignificant', we will focus on these two centres to determine whether the recorded impact can be absorbed.
-As indicated in Chapter 5, on the basis of qualitative evidence Summer Hill appears to be trading well, with high levels of footfall, low vacancies and parking problems which are symptomatic of good trading levels.
-On this basis, an impact of 5% is unlikely to detract from the offer of the centre or adversely impact upon trade to a great extent given that the level of trade will reduce from an already high base.
+Summer Hill appears to be trading well, with high levels of footfall, low vacancies and parking problems which are symptomatic of good trading levels.
+On this basis, an impact of 4.4% as shown above is unlikely to detract from the offer of the centre or adversely impact upon trade to a great extent given that the level of trade will reduce from an already high base.
 The continued gentrification of the area will further mitigate any potential adverse impacts in the long run as the affluence of residents in the catchment of Summer Hill continues to grow.
-As shown in the above table Summer Hill is expected to enjoy more than 13% positive shift in turnover from 2010 to 2018 post impact.
+As shown in the above table Summer Hill is expected to enjoy more than 15% positive shift in turnover from 2010 to 2018 post impact.